Malpertuis (film): Production

-Versions
+Principal photography of Malpertuis began in Belgium on 1 December 1971.

+Release

-The English language version of the film that premiered at the 1972 Cannes Film Festival was 100 minutes, as it had been edited by the American distributor from the original 1971 version, and retitled The Legend of Doom House.
+The English-language version of the film that premiered at the 1972 Cannes Film Festival ran 100 minutes, as it had been edited at the request of United Artists from the original version.

+The film later screened at the 1972 Stratford International Film Festival in Ontario, Canada, on 17 September 1972.

 It was subsequently edited further by other distributors.
 The Royal Belgian Film Archive, together with director Harry Kümel, worked to restore the uncut Flemish version of the film, which was released in 1973 as "the director's cut".
 This version is 20 minutes longer, containing scenes of the film which had been edited out.
 Although this version is more complete, the original voice of Orson Welles is missing from it.

+Home media

+Barrel Entertainment released Malpertuis on DVD on 24 July 2007, featuring both the truncated English-language cut and the original director's cut.

+Radiance Films released a Blu-ray edition on 28 October 2025 featuring a new 4K restoration of the film supervised by the Royal Belgian Film Archive.
+The Blu-ray features both the truncated cut of the film that premiered at Cannes, as well as the original director's cut.
+This release as limited to 3,000 units.